Romanesque architecture in Spain: Churches

-The temples of the First Romanesque are simple, with a single nave topped by a semicircular apse (without a transept).
+The temples of the First Romanesque are simple, with a single nave topped by a semicircular apse without a transept.
 The prototype of the Romanesque church was non-rural, medium-sized and with the floor plan of a basilica with three naves containing three semicircular apses and a transept.
-Throughout the twelfth century the traditional Hispanic type temples with three straight and terraced apses were still being built in some areas (such as in the city of Zamora).
+Throughout the twelfth century the traditional Hispanic type temples with three straight and terraced apses were still being built in some areas like in the city of Zamora.
 Church plans were adapted to the liturgical needs, as the number of canons or friars who required more altars for their religious functions was increasing.
-Temples were built with Benedictine Cluny-style apses added.
-A long transept that could accommodate more apses was adopted in Cistercian architecture, and there are more examples of this type of construction.
+Temples were built with Benedictine Cluny-style apses which is a long transept that could accommodate more apses that was adopted in Cistercian architecture, and there are more examples of this type of construction.
 This feature was also adopted by the cathedrals (Tarragona, Lleida, Ourense and Sigüenza).
-There are also examples of cruciform structures that precisely depict a Latin cross, such as the eleventh-century Santa Marta de Tera church in Zamora, or the San Lorenzo de Zorita del Páramo church in Palencia, whose header is not square but semicircular.
+There are also examples of cruciform structures that depict a Latin cross, such as the eleventh-century Santa Marta de Tera church in Zamora, or the San Lorenzo de Zorita del Páramo church in Palencia, whose header is not square but semicircular.
 There are also circular plans, with a single nave such as the San Marcos church in Salamanca, or the Vera Cruz church in Segovia.

 Vestry

 In the Romanesque era small churches or parish churches did not have vestries.
-Vestries were only added to these churches beginning in the sixteenth century.
+Vestries were only added to churches beginning in the sixteenth century.
 However, in the grand monasteries or cathedrals there was a space adapted in the cloister for this purpose.

 Crypts

-Crypts are one of the characteristic features of Romanesque architecture.
-In the First Romanesque, its use spread due to the influence of the Franks.
-Spaces were built just below the top of the church and were intended for keeping the relics of martyrs, the worship of whom came about from Carolingian influence.
-They usually had three naves with a groin vault cover, although there are variations, such as the circular crypt with a pillar in the center (Cuixá and Sant Pere de Rodes).
-Throughout the eleventh century, they began to lose importance as recipients of relics and were instead built for practical and necessary architectural purposes, adapting to the terrain on which the church was built (this is the function of the Monastery of Leyre crypt).
-Throughout the twelfth century, few crypts were built and those that were built were due to the uneven ground.
-Later the crypts were converted to funerary purposes.
+In the First Romanesque, the use of crypts spread due to the influence of the Franks.
+They were spaces were built just below the top of the church and were intended for keeping the relics of martyrs, the worship of whom came about from Carolingian influence.
+They usually had three naves with a groin vault cover, with variations, such as the circular crypt with a pillar in the center in Cuixá and Sant Pere de Rodes.
+Throughout the eleventh century, they began to lose importance as recipients of relics and were instead built for practical and necessary architectural purposes, adapting to the terrain on which the church was built like the Monastery of Leyre crypt.
+Throughout the twelfth century, fewer crypts were being built and those that were built were for the uneven ground.
+Later the crypts were converted to be used for funerary purposes.